sbela/aoc2021/README.md

 ```
 clear && g++ -std=c++20 -o dayXb dayXb.cpp -Wall -Wextra -Wpedantic -O3 && ./dayXb
 ```
-where X is the day you want to compile
+where X is the day you want to compile.